TechieBhavin/GeeksforGeeks-PODT-2025/PODT-of-JANUARY/Day20-Merge two sorted linked lists/README.md

 </a></h2>  <img src='https://img.shields.io/badge/Difficulty-Medium-orange' alt='Difficulty: Medium' /><hr>

 <p>Given the head of two sorted linked lists consisting of nodes respectively.
-The task is to merge both lists and return the head of the sorted merged list.
+The task is to merge both lists and return the head of the sorted merged list.</p>

 </p>